 You are officially a mama in your 4th trimester.
 Congratulations!
 You are probably excited, exhausted, and absolutely clueless about what to expect from this magical time.
 You, just like many moms before you, made a great list of things to accomplish in the next few months.
 And, I’m sorry to burst your bubble, but you will not accomplish any of them.
 Unfortunately, you have fallen into the trap of unrealistic 4th trimester expectations!
 But don’t worry, I am here to walk you through what’s really to expect, and how to mentally and physically prepare for your 4th trimester.

 (If you haven’t yet read part 1 and part 2 of the expectations series, I encourage you to do so (Expectations: Part 1 – Managing Pregnancy Expectations; Expectations: Part 2 – Labor and Delivery)

-Why is it called that?
+But first, you may be wondering “Why is it called that?
+I’m no longer pregnant.
+Aren’t my trimesters over?”
 It’s called the 4th trimester because while the baby is on the outside, it’s just as helpless as it was on the inside.
-The baby can’t regulate its body temperature very well, doesn’t know night from day and doesn’t do well without almost constant contact.
+The baby can’t regulate its body temperature very well, doesn’t know night from day, and doesn’t do well without almost constant contact.
 Wow, right?

 “This post contains affiliate links, which means we make a small commission from your purchases.
 This does not cost you anything but helps us run and upkeep our website.
 Please, click here to view our affiliate disclosure policy.
 Thank you. “